 Rogar then sent his youngest brother, Ser Orryn, to the motherhouse attached to the Starry Sept in Oldtown to take into his custody Princess Rhaella, a novice of the Faith.
-However, the Faith refused and Ser Orryn and a dozen Baratheon men-at-arms were captured by the High Septons steward Casper Straw.
-Ser Orryn was questioned and confessed the plot: he was to bring Rhaella to Storm's End, where Rogar planned to have her confess that she was the older of the twins Princess Aerea and then he meant to name her queen.
+However, the Faith refused and Ser Orryn and a dozen Baratheon men-at-arms were captured by thirty armed septons led by the High Septon's steward, Casper Straw.
+Ser Orryn was questioned and confessed the plot: he was to bring Rhaella to Storm's End, where Rogar planned to have her confess that she was really her older twin sister, Princess Aerea, and then he meant to name her queen.
 For this, Lord Donnel Hightower imprisoned his brother, much to Rogar's rage.
 However, the Lord of Storm's End did not call his banners and march on Oldtown but instead fell into despair.
 Having his maester draft a will and confession, Rogar absolved his four brothers of any wrongdoings, begged for mercy for Ser Orryn, and named the eldest of his brothers, Ser Borys, as his heir.
 With Rogar at Storm's End and Alyssa emotionally hurt, Lord Daemon and the council ruled the realm till King Jaehaerys came of age in 50 AC and his minority came to an end.

 After Jaehaerys had returned to King's Landing he summoned Lord Rogar back to the capital.
 While Ser Borys urged him to join the Night's Watch, Ser Garon and Ser Ronnal urged defiance.
 Rogar knew Storm's End would not stand before dragons and instead rode to King's Landing with six of his oldest and loyalist knights, intending to explain himself to King Jaehaerys and take the black.
 Arriving in the throne room with only Jaehaerys and two white cloaks Ser Lorence Roxton and Ser Joffrey Doggett in attendance, Rogar knelt before the Iron Throne and begged the king to spare House Baratheon.
 Though Rogar feared harsh reprimandations, Jaehaerys instead pardoned him on the condition he never speaks another word against the king and his queen, to become their champion, and to be an honorable husband to his mother Alyssa.
 To this, Lord Baratheon quickly agreed.
 When Rogar asked if the king required hostages of him, Jaehaerys brought Rogar before his dragon Vermithor, where he reminded the lord of the power of dragons.
 After reconciling with Alyssa, Rogar and his wife returned to the stormlands four days later, escorted by a hundred men-at-arms led by Ser Pate the Woodcock of the Kingsguard to see them safely through the kingswood.